 Sustainable Materials and Green Roofs

-Some of the best sustainable materials for walls are fired bricks, straw, clay, rammed earth, wood.
+Fired bricks, straw, clay, rammed earth, wood is some of the best sustainable materials for walls.
 You can even use hay and straw for insulation.
 These materials are durable, eco-friendly and their production doesn’t require great amounts of energy or carbon dioxide.
 This means they don’t create extra pollution for our atmosphere.

-When looking at roofs, some of the best organic and recycled materials are metal and wood.
+The best organic and recycled materials for roofs are metal and wood.

 But even more sustainable and energy-efficient is the growing trend of green roofs.
-Those are roofs are partially or completely covered with plants and different vegetation.
+These are roofs that are partially or completely covered with plants and different vegetation.
 They can function as insulation, both acoustic and thermal, they absorb water and block UV rays.

 In urban areas, with little green surfaces, they can be valuable producers of clean oxygen, reducing air pollution.
 But roofs can also serve another purpose: they can be the basis of your renewable energy power system.